Moves Financial. A banking platform designed specifically for gig workers

 Transitioning to Argyle has increased Moves’ conversion rate threefold.

-In addition to its original cash advances, Moves has built two new products that rely on Argyle’s data, including spending accounts and fractional stock rewards for gig workers.
+In addition to its original gig economy cash advance app, Moves has built two new products that rely on Argyle’s data, including spending accounts and fractional stock rewards for gig workers.

 Inclusive services for a deserving community